The Top 25 D3 Athletic Facilities

 Recent renovations to the Soccer and Football facilities, to go along with the already impressive Van Noord basketball and volleyball arena (pictured), jumped the Knights of Calvin University into our Top 10.

 We had a chance to visit Calvin during the Great Lakes Invitational Basketball tournament and were very impressed by their commitment to D3 athletics.
+Their AD walked us through their new football locker rooms and showed us a preview of what their building, including plans for what looks to be one of the best D3 football stadiums in the country.

 Total Score: 16